An empirical determination of the Cosmic Shoreline: Methods

 \subsection{Classical Cosmic Shoreline definition}

-The "classical" definition of the cosmic shoreline by \cite{zahnle2017cosmic} provides a non-linear relation between the cumulative instellation and the escape velocity, which turns into a linear relation in the logarithmic space.
-The expected slope for this shoreline is 4, but the zero point remains unconstrained. \cite{zahnle2017cosmic} used Mars as their zero point value, assuming that this planet marks the boundary between planets with and without atmospheres in our Solar System.
+The "classical" definition of the cosmic shoreline by \cite{zahnle2017cosmic} provides a non-linear relation between the cumulative XUV instellation and the escape velocity, which becomes linear in the logarithmic space.
+The expected slope for this shoreline is 4, but the zero point remains unconstrained. \cite{zahnle2017cosmic} considered energy‑limited escape.
+In this framework, the mass‑loss rate from a planet's atmosphere is $\dot{M} \propto F_{\mathrm{XUV}} R_p$ /($ G M_p$), where $F_{\mathrm{XUV}}$ is the incident XUV flux.
+Integrating over time yields a total mass loss proportional to the cumulative instellation $I_{\mathrm{XUV}}$ times $R_p$/($G M_p$).
+Since $v_{\mathrm{esc}}$ = $\sqrt{2GM_p\text{/}R_p}$, one obtains $M_{\mathrm{lost}} \propto I_{\mathrm{XUV}} $/$ v_{\mathrm{esc}}^2$.
+Setting the condition that a planet retains an atmosphere if the initial volatile inventory exceeds the total possible loss leads to the critical relation $I_{\mathrm{XUV}} \propto v_{\mathrm{esc}}^4$.
+The constant of proportionality remains unconstrained by the energy‑limited theory alone, so \cite{zahnle2017cosmic} used Mars to set the zero point: they assumed that Mars is the transition object in our Solar System, having a very thin atmosphere but still located just on the retention side of the shoreline.

 However, when confronted with the latest atmospheric data from exoplanets, this proposed cosmic shoreline does not fit the observations (see Figure \ref{fig:New_csl} and the discussion in the following sections).
 In this work, we explore the possibility of using the known population of exoplanets to better constrain this zero-point and slope.
 But first we need to establish which planets have statistically significant atmospheric detections.